Malpractice Errors

 In the nineteenth century, American journalists and law enforcement coined the term “confidence artist” to describe a form of fraud that preys on the trust and credulity of its target.
 The form these frauds took was always changing but relied on the good faith of the target and either a promise of profit or a… Read More »

-Categories: 2024 March, Articles, Cyber dangers, FraudOne click and you are out $1 million
+Categories: 2024 March - The Confidence Client, Articles, Cyber dangers, FraudOne click and you are out $1 million

 Could it happen to you?
 If you have a trust account, then you’re at risk.
 We are seeing a sharp increase in social engineering fraud against law firms and their clients, where the goal is to divert funds to fraudsters’ accounts.
 When money gets diverted, the lawyer and/or the client is out of funds.
 For… Read More »

-Categories: 2024 March, Articles, Cyber dangers, FraudProtecting your firm against fraud (2023)
+Categories: 2024 March - The Confidence Client, Articles, Cyber dangers, FraudProtecting your firm against fraud (2023)

 Fraud targeting lawyers continues to be a serious concern for the profession.
 This program will provide up-to-date information on actual fraud attempts, the types of fraud claims LAWPRO counsel are seeing right now, and how best to avoid these scams.
 As well, legal and law enforcement experts will provide tips and advice for protecting your… Read More »